Eclipse-SDV-Hackathon-Chapter-Three/ArBytesMoral/compute/README.md

 Assumption is that there is an ank-server and ank-agent running on the compute ecu.

-sudo systemctl start ank-server sudo systemctl start ank-agent
+> sudo systemctl start ank-server
+> sudo systemctl start ank-agent

 Make sure that the local agent name corresponds to agent_compute in /etc/ankaios/ank-agent.conf.
 Otherwise the ank-server cannot find the corresponding ank-agent.

 Then the related workloads can be started by

-ank -k apply ankaios.yaml
+> ank -k apply ankaios.yaml

+The Ankaios Dashboard is also orchestrated as workload and can be reached as Web UI from your browser with http://localhost:5001.

 ## Workloads